Developing art practice

 - digital camera or smartphone to document your work for sharing on Google Classroom.

-Offsite visits will take place in galleries and art sites across London.
-These can stretch over a full teaching day; so you will need to be able to walk between the venues and/or travel within the Greater London area on public transport.
-All sites selected will be free of charge, however you may wish to visit exhibitions with entrance fees independently.
+Field trips will be to galleries and art sites across London.
+These can stretch over a full teaching day so you will need to be able to walk between the venues and/or travel within the Greater London area on public transport.
+All sites selected will be free of charge,however you may wish to visit exhibitions with entrance fees independently.

 When I've finished, what course can I do next?

-Once you have completed this course you may be interested in other advanced courses across the City Lit Art and Design programme such as Contemporary practice: personal project (VM676)
+Once you have completed this course you may be interested in other Advanced Art and Professional Practice courses across the City Lit Art and Design programme to support your studio practice.